dr-Akari/qmk_firmware/docs/feature_backlight.md

 In this way `OCRxx` essentially controls the duty cycle of the LEDs, and thus the brightness, where `0x0000` is completely off and `0xFFFF` is completely on.

 The breathing effect is achieved by registering an interrupt handler for `TIMER1_OVF_vect` that is called whenever the counter resets, roughly 244 times per second.
 In this handler, the value of an incrementing counter is mapped onto a precomputed brightness curve.
-To turn off breathing, the interrupt handler is simply disabled, and the brightness reset to the level stored in EEPROM.
+To turn off breathing, the interrupt handler is simply disabled, and the brightness reset to the level stored in NVRAM.

 #### Timer Assisted PWM Implementation :id=timer-assisted-implementation